 On lockdown?
 Laid off?
 Suspended from college?
 Avoiding a global pandemic?
 Or perhaps just retired?
 Either way, you need something to fill your time constructively.
 You can only binge watch so much television before the great outdoors beckons; even if that means the backyard.

 Finding the letterboxes is part of the fun.
-On a website dedicated to letterboxing you can get a list of boxes hidden near wherever you live or are on vacation or visiting.
+On a website dedicated to letterboxing, you can get a list of boxes hidden near wherever you live or are currently located.
 Each letterbox comes with instructions guiding you to its hiding place.
-Sometimes the instructions are simple, sometimes it is a riddle or cryptical message.
+Sometimes the instructions are simple; sometimes it is a riddle or cryptical message.
 It is a great way to get outdoors and get some light exercise.